Living cells has the remarkable ability to change their identity in responses to both external and internal signals.

 The RNA content of cells defines their molecular machinery and thus their properties.
-Different cells express different genes.
+Different cells express different genes that give them different properties.

-When cells change their identity, it require both production of new RNAs and removal of pre-existing RNAs that encoded the previous identity.
+When cells change their identity, they both produce new RNAs and remove pre-existing RNAs that encoded a previous identity.

 RNA molecules play a dual function both as carriers of genetic information, and as functional components of cellular machinery.